tonytvo/blog-generator/content/blog/effective-typescript/index.md

 TypeScript aims to make your life easier, but TypeScript with lots of any types can be harder to work with than untyped JavaScript because you have to fix type errors and still keep track of the real types in your head.
 When your types match reality, it frees you from the burden of having to keep type information in your head.
 TypeScript will keep track of it for you.
 For the times when you must use any, there are better and worse ways to do it.
 For much more on how to limit the downsides of any, see Chapter 5.
 Things to Remember
-• The any type effectively silences the type checker and TypeScript language services.
+ The "any type" effectively silences the type checker and TypeScript language services.
 It can mask real problems, harm developer experience, and undermine confidence in the type system.
 Avoid using it when you can!

 # Understand Evolving any